Puppetry: History

 Puppetry is a very ancient art form, thought to have originated about 4000 years ago.
 Puppets have been used since the earliest times to animate and communicate the ideas and needs of human societies.
 Some historians claim that they pre-date actors in theatre.
 There is evidence that they were used in Egypt as early as 2000 BCE when string-operated figures of wood were manipulated to perform the action of kneading bread.
 Wire controlled, articulated puppets made of clay and ivory have also been found in Egyptian tombs.
 Hieroglyphs also describe "walking statues" being used in ancient Egyptian religious dramas.
 Puppetry was practiced in ancient Greece and the oldest written records of puppetry can be found in the works of Herodotus and Xenophon, dating from the 5th century BC.

 Africa

 Sub-Saharan Africa may have inherited some of the puppet traditions of ancient Egypt.
-Certainly, secret societies in many African ethnic groups still use puppets (and masks) in ritual dramas as well as in their healing and hunting ceremonies.
+Certainly, secret societies in many African ethnic groups still use puppets in ritual dramas as well as in their healing and hunting ceremonies.
 Today, puppetry continues as a popular form, often within a ceremonial context, and as part of a wide range of folk forms including dance, storytelling, and masked performance.
 In the 2010s throughout rural Africa, puppetry still performed the function of transmitting cultural values and ideas that in large African cities is increasingly undertaken by formal education, books, cinema, and television.